 I wasn’t struck by the email because I don’t have Parkinson’s, epilepsy, diabetes or cancer.
 But, like a fertile seed, the article took root in my mind.
 I began remembering a women’s health newsletter in which the pharmacist-authors were zealots for magnesium, and convincingly so.

 Month after month they emphasized the necessity for, and the strengths of magnesium.
 I became convinced.
 I bought magnesium and began taking a tablet each time I ate anything with calcium in it.
 (A main thrust of the newsletter was that we consume a lot of calcium in the United States which does more damage than good unless it is accompanied by magnesium.)

 I fully expected the magnesium to make the calcium in my food usable for my body thus making my bones nice and dense even though I was nearing my sixties.

-Then, I had a bone density test.
-Sure enough, my bones are dense.
-The administrators of the test appeared most surprised.
+When I had a bone density test, sure enough, my bones were dense.
+The test administrators appeared most surprised.
 They were giving the test for free, then instructing people on a medication for increasing bone density.
-Presumably the medication manufacturers or distributors write their paychecks.
+Presumably the medication manufacturers or distributors wrote their paychecks.

 Magnesium and Sleep

 The first day of my renewed interest in, and consumption of, magnesium a friend got me a pizza and I had five tablets over two meals and one snack of heavily cheesed pizza.
 (I hadn’t had any pizza in 50 weeks.)

 That night I slept particularly soundly, and even dreamed.
 Usually I don’t fall deeply enough asleep to dream.
 (Prior to B12 replacement I seldom got four hours’ sleep a night unless I took a strong sleeping pill.
 So, I’m certainly not complaining about the 7 hours of sleep a night that I get now.)

 Based on the sense of relaxation that I feel, I believe that in less than six months I am going to experience a dramatic reduction of pain in my back.